curl/everything-curl/sourcecode-contributing.md

     [Reported-by: John Doe—credit the reporter]
     [whatever-else-by: credit all helpers, finders, doers]

-Don't forget to use `git commit --author="Jane Doe <jane@example.com>"` if you commit someone else's work, and make sure that you have your own user and e-mail setup correctly in git before you commit.
+Do not forget to use `git commit --author="Jane Doe <jane@example.com>"` if you commit someone else's work, and make sure that you have your own user and e-mail setup correctly in git before you commit.

 The author and the \*-by: lines are, of course, there to make sure we give the